-There are many ways to validate your business idea.
+There are many ways do business idea validation (also called Minimal Viable Product (MVP)).
 For one, for every time and in every industry, find potential buyers and your products catering to that niche.

 This article covers the basics for any new launch or existing product.
 This will give you confidence and clarity on what you need to do or at least the steps you should consider.
 Following are some of the most common methods to find the right people, processes and research for the product validation.
 You can choose any of these steps and begin from any point, wherever you think your product needs to begin.